Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Related work

-Conversely, the methods based on external tools preserve the original model parameters and complement the model output with additional information that typically consists in an attack detection flag \cite{co_real,2022arXiv220101850R,10.1145/3460120.3484757,xu_lance_2019} and/or defense masks \cite{chiang_adversarial_2021,naseer_local_2019,chou_sentinet_2020,liu2021segment,xiang2021patchguard} that remove the adversarial parts of the image.
+Conversely, the methods based on external tools preserve the original model parameters and complement the model output with additional information that typically consists in an attack detection flag \cite{co_real,2022arXiv220101850R,10.1145/3460120.3484757,xu_lance_2019} and/or defense masks \cite{chiang_adversarial_2021,naseer_local_2019,chou_sentinet_2020,liu2021segment,xiang2021patchguard,zhou_information_2020} that remove the adversarial parts of the image.
+Although all such methods do not alter the model parameters, only a few of them are task-agnostic (e.g., capable of working for both OD and SS models) or address comprehensive evaluations on large datasets and realistic scenarios.

-Attack detection flags notify the presence of a possible adversarial object without localizing it in the image, and thus can only raise an alert to reject the predicted outcome.
-Defense masks specify a set of pixels that replaces those of the input image, allowing cleaning the attacked image areas.
-Some works~\cite{chiang_adversarial_2021,liu2021segment} proposed a defense strategy based on an additional deep learning model specialized on generating the mask, while other works \cite{naseer_local_2019,zhou_information_2020} directly generated the defense mask by computing the image gradient to filter out regions with high-frequency intensity variations.

-Although all such methods do not alter the model parameters, only a few of them are task-agnostic and capable of working for both object detection and semantic segmentation models.
-Moreover, some of these works unfortunately lack of extensive evaluations on large datasets and realistic scenarios.

-\paragraph{The role of internal activations.} Among the large plethora of methods that study the internal behavior of a model under adversarial attacks, some works~ \cite{coverage_defense,yu2021defending,co_real,2022arXiv220101850R,Carrara_2018_ECCV_Workshops} showed that adversarial inputs cause large and abnormal activations in the internal network layers.
-In particular, two of them \cite{co_real,2022arXiv220101850R} exploited this fact to detect adversarial patches by computing the cumulative sum of all the activated neurons in a certain layer.
+\paragraph{The role of internal activations.} Among the large plethora of methods that study the internal behavior of DNNs under adversarial perturbations, some works~ \cite{coverage_defense,yu2021defending} noticed that adversarial patches cause large activations in the internal network layers.
+In particular, \cite{co_real,2022arXiv220101850R} exploited this fact to detect adversarial patches by computing the cumulative sum of the neurons activation in a certain layer.
 Such a score is deemed as \textit{safe} or \textit{unsafe} by comparing it to a threshold.
-Although this approach achieves good performance in detecting adversarial patches, it is applied to a single layer only using a neuron-wise over-activation analysis.
-Furthermore, it has only been used for detection purposes, without generating a defense mask, and it has been proved to be ineffective against defense-aware attacks \cite{2022arXiv220101850R}.
+Although this approach achieves good performance in detecting adversarial patches, it is applied to a single layer only using a neuron-wise over-activation analysis, which may leave room for effective defense-aware attacks.
+Furthermore, it is limited to detection purposes only, without addressing the fact through a spatial analysis.